jonasthewolf/gsn2x/README.md

 In this example, a call to `gsn2x -l layer1` will show the additional information to each element prefixed with `LAYER1: `.

 It is intentional that information is only added for a view, but not hidden to ensure consistency of the GSN in all variants.

+## Stylesheets for SVG rendering

+You can provide a custom stylesheet for SVG via the `-s` or `--stylesheet` options.

+Please see https://graphviz.org/docs/attrs/stylesheet/ and https://graphviz.org/docs/attrs/class/ for more details.

+Elements are assigned `gsnelem` class, edges are assigned `gsnedge` class.

+The complete diagram is assigned `gsndiagram` class.

+Every elements will also be addressable by `id`.
+The `id` is the same as the YAML id.